bakkenbaeck/iOS-handbook/BEST_PRACTICES.md

 ## Blocks, delegates or data source

+Choosing when to use a block or closure, a delegate or a dataSource most of the time is a simple decision, but if you're having trouble deciding here are some reminders on what does what.

 ### Block
 - Asynchronous (For example: networking operations)
 - User inputs with multiple options (For example: UIAlertView's YES and NO)